-This post is a compilation of tweets I made on 30/July/2020 on my personal account.
+This post is a compilation of tweets I made in July 2020 on my personal account.
 Transferring here for easy linking.
 I have more thoughts on this topic now but I’ll add them in a separate post.

 Here are the tweets:

 Thinking more abt the whole CBT as glorified gaslighting issue & how one of the supposed “thought distortions” is “catastrophizing” but I haven’t seen the reverse “minimizing” labeled as a “thought distortion”.
 Why is that?
 1/

 I’ve been told I’m catastrophizing due to being afraid of a certain outcome which had happened b4 in similar circumstances.
 I thought that was BS.
 Why isn’t the therapist considered to have a “thought distortion” of minimizing actual, valid fears?
 2/

 Why does the therapist w limited info abt a situation / your prior history, get to decide when your thoughts are distorted?
 3/

 It makes me think of conditional probability methods ex Bayes theorem.
 A patient is aware of their priors but a therapist may not be.
 Their observation of a patient’s probabilistic risk assessment as flawed may be based on their own priors.
 4/